Where money is concerned, scams always follow. And the same is true with cryptocurrency.

 Scammers will also impersonate recruiters or job seekers to get access to cryptocurrency accounts.
 With this ploy, they offer an interesting job but require cryptocurrency as payment for job training.

 There are also scams when hiring remote workers.
 For instance, North Korean IT freelancers are trying to capitalize on remote job opportunities by presenting impressive resumes and claiming to be U.S.-based.
 The U.S. Department of the Treasury issued a warning of this North Korean scam targeting cryptocurrency companies.
+This type scam is called a shadow workforce.

 These IT freelancers seek projects involving virtual currency and use access for the currency exchanges.
 They then hack into the systems to raise money or steal information for the Democratic People's Republic of Korea (DPRK).
 These workers also engage in other skilled IT work and use their knowledge to gain insider access to enable the DPRK's malicious cyber attacks.
+With these scams, these shadow workers have stolen nearly $3 billion in the past year, according to Chainalysis.

 Learn more about continuous employee background checks to protect organizations.